SeanMikha/nucypher_azure/README.md

 For options 2 you will need Ansible (Azure module) installed on your local host (documentation [here](https://docs.ansible.com/ansible/latest/scenario_guides/guide_azure.html)).

-For option 3 I've included the following steps below to setup a vanilla Ubuntu 16.04 to run Ansible (w/ Azure module), geth, and everything you need to deploy the ansible playbooks for your Nucypher workers.
+For option 3 I've included the following steps below to setup a vanilla Ubuntu node to run Ansible (w/ Azure module), geth, and everything you need to deploy the ansible playbooks for your Nucypher staker/workers.

 (Instructions valid for Canonical Ubuntu 16.04 and 18.04)